Apanatshka/Apanatshka.github.io/content/_index.md

 I have various research interests around language design and compiler technology.
 I’ve worked on declarative specification of data-flow analysis, practical incremental compilation for existing languages, and gradual types.
 I’ve designed FlowSpec, a domain-specific language for the specification of data-flow analysis.
 For incremental compilation I’ve taken apart the compiler of the Stratego term transformation language, and reassembled it as an incremental compiler.
 I’ve added a gradual type system to Stratego (which sounds a lot more final than it is in practice).
 I’ve also worked with Toine Hartman during his Master’s thesis project on optimising Stratego’s peculiar form of pattern matching.
 FlowSpec and Stratego are part of the [Spoofax Language Workbench](https://www.spoofax.dev/).
 I was formerly supervised by [Eelco Visser](https://eelcovisser.org/), we miss him dearly.

+# Conferences

+In the past you could find me every year at [SPLASH](https://splashcon.org/), in particular at the co-located [SLE](http://www.sleconf.org/) and/or [GPCE](https://conf.researchr.org/series/gpce) conferences.
+I was usually in a student volunteering shirt.
+I've also been to the [\<Programming\>](https://programming-journal.org/) conference, and some [smaller](https://conf.researchr.org/series/plnl) [Dutch](https://www.sen-symposium.nl/) conferences.

+In my current position I still strive to go to these conferences, but it is a bit harder to publish, so you won't find me there every year.
+For the [upcoming edition of SLE](https://conf.researchr.org/home/sle-2025) I will serve as a PC member.
+Considering [submitting your work there](https://conf.researchr.org/home/sle-2025#Call-for-Papers)!

 # Publications

 ## 2024